beau101023/Managed-Assembly-Patcher/README.md

 # Managed-Assembly-Patcher
-Utility for applying multiple modifications to managed assemblies.
+Utility for creating and applying multiple modifications to managed assemblies.